jonnyleealas/401-Reads/udemy/Heaps/extractMaxHeap.md

         }
         if(rightIdx < length){
           rightChild = this.values[rightIdx];
-          if(
+          // if swap hasnt been set and rightChild is larger than element or
+          // if something has been swapped and rightChild is larger than left child if(
             (swap === null && rightChild > element) || (swap !== null && rightChild > leftChild)
           ){